browserengineering/book/book/browsersandweb.md

 browser was already becoming an absolutely necessary component of every computer.
 He even threw out a challenge: “how hard could it be to build a better browser?”
 Indeed, how hard could it be?
 What makes it so hard?
-That question stuck with me for a long time, and in the meantime the “better Linux browser than Netscape” took much longer to appear than anyone thought.
+That question stuck with me for a long time.[^meantime-linux]

+[^meantime-linux]: Meanwhile, the “better Linux browser than Netscape” seemed to take quite a long time to appear....

 How hard indeed!
 After seven years in the trenches working on a browser (Chrome), I now know the answer to his question: building such a browser is